Estimating Conditional Value-at-Risk with Nonstationary Quantile Predictive Regression Models: Doubly Corrected Estimation Method: Conditional Mean Case

 \begin{remark} Notice that when $\boldsymbol{x}_{t-1}$ and $\widehat{y}_{1,t} $ are not correlated, then $\widehat{\theta}^{ols}$ is a consistent estimator of $\delta$.
-However, in the case we employ the same nonstationary predictors to estimate the value of $\widehat{y}_{1,t}$ then these two quantities are correlated and then it is not so clear to determine the correlation structure due to the presence of different effects.
-On the other hand, the dependence structure proposed in \cite{katsouris2021optimal, katsouris2023statistical} ensures that this case doesn't occur, so that we can consistently estimate these two parameters which are important for inference purposes. \end{remark}
+However, in the case we employ the same nonstationary predictors to estimate the value of $\widehat{y}_{1,t}$ then these two quantities are correlated which requires to consider the stochastic dominance of terms due to the presence of different effects.
+Nevertheless, the network dependence structure proposed by \cite{katsouris2021optimal, katsouris2023statistical} ensures identification and consistent estimation of model coefficients which are important for inference purposes. \end{remark}

-Note that $ \widehat{ \boldsymbol{\beta}}_1^{ivx}$ corresponds to the IVX estimator of the quantile predictive regression model for the $\mathsf{VaR}$ risk measure.
-Additionally, note that from Lemma B4 of \cite{kostakis2015Robust} it holds,
+Recall that $ \widehat{ \boldsymbol{\beta}}_1^{ivx}$ corresponds to the IVX estimator of the quantile predictive regression model for the $\mathsf{VaR}$ risk measure.
+From Lemma B4 of \cite{kostakis2015Robust} it holds that

 Therefore, by incorporating the convergence rate we have that

 Thus, for the LUR regressor case we have that the second term of expression \eqref{the.exp} converges to

 To see this, from the Appendix of KMS expression (27) gives that